alevchuk/bitcoin-good-start/README.md

 SeedSigner is a hardware wallet made from general purpose off-the-shelf parts.
 The advantage of not buying specialized security parts is that you are avoiding being targeted.
 Order the parts listed here https://seedsigner.com/hardware/

-* Should end up being under $50
+* Cost is under $50
-* Can take up to a month to get everything shipped to you
+* Can take up to a month to get everything shipped from separate sellers.
+Yet, if you order it as a kit from SeedSigner, it's about 1 week shipping.
 * SeedSigner uses a specific version Raspbery Pi single board computer which purposely does not include WiFi or Bluetuooth for better security.
 Yet, that version does not come with connection pins soldered.
 Having gone thru the trouble myself I don’t recommend doing the soldering.
-Instead you can buy a GPIO Hammer which should connect everything in a straight forward way.
+Instead you can buy a GPIO Hammer which should connect everything in a more straight forward way.

 ### Part 1.2: Generate Secret Words

 ### Part 1.3: Install software on your laptop or desktop